Updated 10.13.23 If you’ve always wanted to take that RV trip to your favorite ski resort, this ..Read more

 Silver Mountain Resort is located off I-90 in the panhandle of Idaho, just 30 minutes from Coeur D’Alene and 1 hour from Spokane.
 The 1600-acre terrain features tree skiing, open bowls, and a variety of runs for all levels across two peaks.

-Silver Mountain offers reservation based RV camping starting at $20 per night, no hookups available and all RVs must be self-contained.
+Silver Mountain offers reservation based RV camping starting at $30 per night with a 7-day maximum.
+No hookups are available and all RVs must be self-contained.

 Silver Mountain is typically open by early December.